Stonebridge Shopping Center: Decline

-Even though the mall was thriving through 1970s - 1980s, it saw a decline in the 1990s, when customers began staying away from the mall as they started to fear some of the youth there.
+Even though the mall thrived through the 1970s and 1980s, it saw a decline in the 1990s, when customers began staying away from the mall as they started to fear some of the youth there.
 Kids were seen with "baggy pants, and chains hanging off their belts."

 In 1996, two clerks from a dollar store inside the mall were found stabbed to death.
 As of 2019, the murders still remain unsolved.

 Not only that, but nearby Chesterfield Towne Center just underwent a major renovation, and development was expanding west, away from Cloverleaf.

 These factors caused people to stray away from Cloverleaf Mall, and instead go shopping at Chesterfield Towne Center, which was a safer, newer, and bigger mall just five miles west of Cloverleaf.

 In 2000, JCPenney closed their Cloverleaf store and moved to Chesterfield Towne Center, followed in 2003 by Sears and Hecht's, which replaced Thalhimers.
 The movie theater, owned by Regal Cinemas at the time, was also closed down in 2001.